The Pixilated Peeress: Reception

 Reviews were favorable.
 Sharon Miller, writing for United Press International, states that the book demonstrates de Camp "has come as close as anyone to perfecting" what she calls "light-hearted fantasy."
 Further, "[t]his being a proper fantasy, you know [the protagonists] are going to quarrel constantly and fall in love.
 But this also is the de Camps, so you'd be wise not to count on anything else except being thoroughly entertained."

 Kirkus Reviews characterized the book as the authors' "latest lightweight sword-and-sorcery adventure," noting that "[t]here are no pretensions here: the de Camps deliver what they promise and no more--a lighthearted adventure laced with some outright comedy and a dash of bawdiness.
 Though the tale often follows the track of the cliché, the unassuming style and verve of the telling carry it through; and the authors veer from the expected course often enough to keep the pages turning.
 Pure prose junk-food, but a pleasant romp."

 Publishers Weekly notes that "[w]ith its direct, matter-of-fact tone, this wry and delightful fantasy punctures the pretensions to which the genre is often prone."

 In The Booklist Roland Green calls the book "good fun," and cites its hero as "a fine specimen of the de Camp hero, able to outthink as well as outfight his enemies."
-Sally Estes calls it "a lightweight but fun fantasy romp" and "a hilarous adventure with a surprise ending."
+Sally Estes calls it "a lightweight but fun fantasy romp" and "a hilarious adventure with a surprise ending."

 The book was also reviewed by Don D'Ammassa in Science Fiction Chronicle no. 142 August 1991, Carolyn Cushman in Locus no. 367, August 1991, Jean-Marc Lofficier in Starlog no. 173, December 1991, Baird Searles in Isaac Asimov's Science Fiction Magazine, March 1992, Darrell Schweitzer in Aboriginal Science Fiction, Fall 1992, and Steven Sawicki in Quantum, Summer/Fall 1992.